-We are having the Bonds insured by at a premium of \$, said premium to be paid by the Initial Purchaser.
-Any fees to be paid to the rating agency as a result of said insurance will be paid by the District.
+We are having the Bonds of the following maturities insured by at a premium of \$, said premium to be paid by the Purchaser.
+Any fees to be paid to the rating agencies as a result of said insurance will be paid by the District.